Floorp-Projects/Floorp/toolkit/components/normandy/docs/data-collection.rst

 Enrollment
 -----------
-Shield records enrollment and unenrollment of users into studies, and records that data using `Telemetry Events`_.
+Normandy records enrollment and unenrollment of users into studies, and records that data using `Telemetry Events`_.
 All data is stored in the ``normandy`` category.